renanne7/renanne7/README.md

 - 👋 Hello, I’m Rene.
-- 👀 I’m interested in anything involving all kinds of data.
+- 👀 I’m interested all things data.
 - 🌱 I’m currently working on building a predictive fitness tracker.
 - 💞️ I’m looking to collaborate on anything that brings a positive change.
 - 📫 You can reach me at https://www.linkedin.com/in/rene-salih-335974164/